Table of Contents

 In this article, we have explained the DDoS attack, how it works and how you can prevent it.
 With the rising popularity of cryptocurrency exchange platforms, hackers are becoming more and more creative with every attack.
 It is always advisable to get your smart contract a third-party audit so that your application is immune to such attacks.

-We are a team of India-based security professionals who are skilled in their niche.
+We are a team of India-based blockchain security professionals who are skilled in their niche.
 We strive to push forward and provide overall surveillance and quality service to our customers.
 We ensure the security of your project and allow business owners to run their blockchain applications hassle-free.
 We’ve been hired by over 175+ blockchain startups and corporations to make their audit of smart contracts at an affordable cost.